nes-lab/shepherd-nova/docs/content/access.md

 With it, you can manage your account and experiments.
 You have the option to save your credentials in your XDG-config-directory (i.e. $HOME/.config/shepherd).
 That way you can safely host your future scripts in public repositories.
+For registering an account you can fill out & run the following snippet once:

 ```{literalinclude} access_registration.py
 :language: python